 Now that you’ve built a brand, it’s time to leverage that brand to get the greatest return on your paid advertising budget.

 Because you have a brand that people recognize, people not only know who you are.
 They feel something when they see your brand.

 If you’ve worked hard to create that “good” feeling through branding, then more people will click and convert.

-Even when you post a text ad on AdWords, the language you use reminds people of your brand.
+Even when you post a text ad on Ads, the language you use reminds people of your brand.

 To get the most out of your branding efforts, be consistent.
 Develop a style guide and clear branding strategy.